haoxins/haoxins.github.io/archived/2021-programming-fluent-python-2nd.md

     avoid corrupting data.
 While updating a shared data structure, a thread should hold
     an associated lock.
-    until the lock is released before accessing the same data structure.
+  - This makes other well behaved threads wait until the lock is released before accessing the same data structure.
 The simplest type of lock is also known as a *mutex*